 Possible solution: Plan a series of workshops staff can lead and opt in or out of, ensuring a range of activities to provide choice and flexibility throughout the day.

-We have all sat in a room feeling far too hot – or even too cold.
+We have all sat in a room feeling far too hot or even too cold.
 Such simple external factors can mean the difference between a good and bad experience.
 It is vital that a CPD leader considers the room and the user experience of those attending.
-Review external noise, wonky projectors, screen displays and video resources that could possibly fail on the day.
+Review external noise, wonky projectors, screen displays and video resources that could fail on the day.
 Also consider table layouts, font-size, dried-out board markers, loud-banging doors and the need for a microphone for those who cannot project their voice in a large room.

-6. Internet You-Tube clips: Yes, I’ve seen that, thanks!
-Do I really have to watch it again?
+Do we really have to watch it again?
 Perhaps a particular clip is inspiring; maybe even relevant for that one key point you wish to address throughout the day, but CPD speakers should ensure thorough research in this area.
-In a world of social media, there is ever more material available to us, probably far too much.
-Search around, look for video-content that avoids mindless advertising, poor sound quality and hand-held amateur footage.
+In a world of social media, there is ever more material available to us, probably too much.
+Search around, look for video-content that avoids mindless advertising, poor sound quality and amateur footage.

 Possible solution: Do your research.
 Make sure any video content is relevant, inspiring and succinct.
 ICT staff may be able to help you convert your chosen footage into a document file for several reasons: a) the file remains with you and not in the hands of the owner.
 The video author may at any time decide to disable the content, leaving you with a blank screen on the day; b) ensure that any footage is devoid of inappropriate advertising or more distasteful recommended viewing on the sidebar; and c) avoid any possible connectivity issues on the day, saving the video to a PC or USB will dissolve any likely mishaps.

 We all been subjected to pairings at internal and external events.
 Both are equally painful and once again, subject us to what we put students through in the classroom.
 There is value in meeting and working with someone new, but I would suggest that teachers work better from those they work with day-to-day.
 Why mix up the dynamics just to be different?
 It is important to correlate new information with the people who you will be using it with on a regular basis.

-Possible solution: Once in a while allow staff to choose their own groupings, or turn the opportunity to find a partner into a fun and relaxing game.
+Possible solution: Once in a while allow staff to choose their own groupings, or turn the opportunity to find a partner into a fun and relaxing exercise.

 Can you believe some schools do not feed their staff?
-This is often the highlight of any external CPD day out.
-Even for those who attend a half-day training event, lunch is generally thrown in and the range and quality are often what you’d expect from any sub-standard hotel or restaurant.
-We all feel happy just to be out of school and have a decent meal with other adults.
+This is often the highlight of any external CPD day out, even for those who attend a half-day training event; lunch is generally thrown in and the range and quality are often what you’d expect from any sub-standard hotel or restaurant.
+Teachers are always happy just to be out of school and have a decent meal with other adults.
 Equally, when a school hosts an event, lunch standards suddenly seem to rise in the same canteen, using the same ingredients that make our ‘school-dinners’.

 Possible solution: Instead of slop, mush and stew which lack pizzazz and etiquette, take time to calculate the costs of internally catering per head.
 In the last few years, £5 per head is a good ball-park figure for feeding one person for the day.
 You’d be surprised how little it varies with a one-off provision for an external caterer.
 Inform your school chef, try it once and evaluate staff consensus.
 You never know, your chef may sense some competition…

 To conclude, it has not been easy to identify such a shortlist, but remember: ‘Changes in what teachers know or believe will not benefit students unless teachers also change what they do in classrooms’ (Dylan Wiliam, Spectator ‘Schools Revolution’ conference, March 2010).